Do I need to speak German to enter the International Class?

 Can I visit the school?

-Yes, we have an Open Doors Day on Saturday, 25 April 2020, from 1 to 7pm, during which prospective students can visit our school, talk to teachers and see our student’s work, as well as book a Portfolio Review.
+Yes, we have an Open Doors Day in November 2020, during which prospective students can visit our school, talk to teachers and see our student’s work, as well as book a Portfolio Review.

 Which course should I apply for?